Streams and Graphs of Dynamical Systems: Streams

 {

 \begin{definition} Let $D'$ be a sub-quasi-order of $D$ and let $N$ and $N'$ nodes of, respectively, $D$ and $D'$.
-We say that $N$ extends $N'$ if $N\supset N'$. \end{definition} } \begin{definition} We call {\bf nodes} the equivalence classes of $\cR_{S}$ with respect to $\Seq$.
+We say that $N$ extends $N'$ if $N\supset N'$. \end{definition} } \begin{definition} We call {\em nodes} the equivalence classes of $\cR_{S}$ with respect to $\Seq$.
 If $x\in\cR_S$, we denote by $\Node_S(x)$ the node containing $x$. \end{definition} Note that, unlike the nodes of $\NW_F$, nodes of a stream are all mutually disjoint because they are defined via an equivalence relation. \begin{example} Every point in $\cR_{\cO_F}$ is $F$-periodic and the nodes of $\cR_{\cO_F}$ are precisely the periodic orbits of $F$.
 Not all recurrent points of $F$, though, are in $\cR_{\cO_F}$ since, in general, there are recurrent points that are not periodic.
 For instance, let $F$ be a rotation on the circle by an irrational angle.
-Then the orbit of any point is dense, namely every point is recurrent for $F$, but no point is actually periodic. \end{example} \begin{proposition} Let $S$ be a $F$-stream.
+Then the orbit of any point is dense, namely every point is recurrent for $F$, but no point is actually periodic. \end{example} \begin{proposition} Let $S$ be an $F$-stream.
 Then: \begin{enumerate} \item For each $x$, $\Omega_F(x)$ is a $S$-equivalent set.
-In particular, there is a node $N$ of $S$ such that $\Omega_F(x)\subset N$. \item If $x$ is $F$-recurrent, then $\cO_F(x)\subset\Omega_F(x)\subset\Node_S(x)$. \end{enumerate} \end{proposition} \begin{proof} Since $S\supset\NW_F$, the claim is an immediate consequence of Prop.~\ref{prop:Om(x)} and Prop.~\ref{prop:NW}. \end{proof} \begin{proposition} Any intersection of $F$-streams is a $F$-stream. \end{proposition} \begin{proof} Quasi-orders and closed sets are closed under intersection. \end{proof} \begin{corollary} Given any set $R\subset X\times X$ and semi-flow $F$, there is a smallest $F$-stream containing $R$. \end{corollary} Recall that we denote by $\cA_F$ (from Auslander~\cite{Aus63}) the smallest $F$-stream, that coincides with the smallest $F$-stream containing $\NW_F=\overline{\cO_F}$.
+In particular, there is a node $N$ of $S$ such that $\Omega_F(x)\subset N$. \item If $x$ is $F$-recurrent, then $\cO_F(x)\subset\Omega_F(x)\subset\Node_S(x)$. \end{enumerate} \end{proposition} \begin{proof} Since $S\supset\NW_F$, the claim is an immediate consequence of Proposition~\ref{prop:Om(x)} and Proposition~\ref{prop:NW}. \end{proof} \begin{proposition} Let $S$ be a stream.
+Then each Lyapunov function $L\in\cL_S$ is constant on each node of $S$. \end{proposition} \begin{proof} Let $N$ be a node.
+If $N$ is a fixed point, there is nothing to prove.
+Otherwise, let $x,y\in N$ with $x\neq y$.
+Then $x\Sto y$ and $y\Sto x$, so that, by Definition~\ref{def:Lyapunov}, $L(x)\geq L(y)$ and $L(y)\geq L(x)$.
+Hence, $L$ is constant on $N$. \end{proof} \begin{proposition} Any intersection of $F$-streams is an $F$-stream. \end{proposition} \begin{proof} Quasi-orders and closed sets are closed under intersection. \end{proof} \begin{corollary} Given any set $R\subset X\times X$ and semi-flow $F$, there is a smallest $F$-stream containing $R$. \black In particular, $\cA_F$ coincides with the smallest $F$-stream containing $\NW_F=\overline{\cO_F}$. \end{corollary}